 Each class nominates children for 'Star of the Week' who have impressed them in some way, for instance mastering a new skill or being a good friend.
 The children then vote and the winner is presented with a certificate in the celebration assembly.

 Climbing the Tree to a Better Me - Year R

-Following a successful pilot last year in Year R, we are now rolling this initiative out to the whole school.
 Each child has their own tree on which they collect stars towards a number of different behaviours and experiences on different rungs of the ladder.
-These are also linked to their spiritual, moral, social and cultural learning as well as the rights, respect and responsibilities agenda and e-safety.
-Once a child has collected three stars on one rung of their ladder we will celebrate their success in assembly and their name may be added to their class tree.
+These are also linked to their spiritual, moral, social and cultural learning as well as the school values and e-safety.
+Once a child has collected three stars on one rung of their ladder we will celebrate their success and their name will be added to their class tree display.

 We have a session of Active Dance in Years 1 and 2 every afternoon where we learn dance routines to pop music.
 This is part of our PE entitlement and it helps to keep us fit and active.
-Sometimes we are given 'Congratulations' certificates when we take part sensibly and do all the movements with energy and enthusiasm!
+Sometimes we are given Active Dance stickers when we take part sensibly and do all the movements with energy and enthusiasm!

 Children in Year R can earn a 'wow' from any adult for learning to do something they couldn't do before that has really 'wowed' the adult.
 The children are told that not everyone can do the same things so although some children may think a 'wow' has been earned easily e.g. for writing their name, it is explained that we all find different things easy and hard.

 Wow Stars at home: This follows the same guidelines - to reinforce the home-school link and to allow parents to contribute to their child's learning journey.
 A big 'wow' star is sent home once every half term for parents to award a 'wow' to their own child for something that has been done well or for the first time.
 These are then shared with the class and celebrated through a special achievement circle time.